Book Now

 Homemade wheaten bread served with soup at the Coq & Bull brasserie

 Wheaten bread is a traditional Irish brown bread often enjoyed as a breakfast food or as an accompaniment to soups, stews, and other hearty dishes.
-You can’t beat a freshly baked wheaten with a bowl of warming soup.
+You'll find nothing better than freshly baked wheaten bread with a bowl of warming soup.

 Visit the Coq & Bull brasserie for a taste of Northern Ireland

-The Coq & Bull brasserie is the perfect place to taste all that Northern Ireland has to offer.
+Looking for restaurants in Northern Ireland?
+Try the Coq & Bull brasserie for a taste of Northern Ireland's best dishes.
 Using the finest artisanal ingredients, it’s renowned for its fresh, local and seasonal dishes.
-From steaks sourced from Coyagh Farm in County Tyrone, to homemade Armagh apple crumble, it offers a range of delicious Northern Irish foods.
+It serves tasty Irish foods like steaks from Coyagh Farm and homemade Armagh apple crumble.